 Radical Collaboration also applies to lean, many companies educate their organizations in lean.
 Without proper leadership and a healthy organization, you will not get the desired effect of lean.

 Hope you read the book Radical Collaboration and choose to implement it in your organization.
-Based on personal experience I can say that it is a fantastic experience that gives very positive effects, both in personal development and in economic terms.
+Based on personal experience I can say that it is a fantastic model that gives very positive effects, both in personal development and in economic terms.